z4kn4fein/stashbox/docs/docs/guides/scopes.md

 </CodeDescPanel>

 :::note
-Instances added to a scope this way will take precedence over existing registrations with the same [service type](/docs/getting-started/glossary#service-type--implementation-type).
+Instances put to a scope will take precedence over existing registrations with the same [service type](/docs/getting-started/glossary#service-type--implementation-type).
 :::

 ## Disposal